 - Or, tap Clear Browsing Data for more options

 Like Samsung, Google shows the basic three sections that most users want to trash.
 Those being browsing activity and a few other things.
 If you want to clear everything, hit Advanced and select everything from the list.
 We also like that Google gives us options for how much we actually delete.
-Choose to clear your web browsing activity from the last hour, 24 hours, a few weeks, or until the end of time to delete everything.
+Choose to clear your web browsing activity from the last hour, 24 hours, a few weeks, or until the end of time to clear everything.

 - Select how much history you want to delete from the drop-down